 Homemade applesauce could not be any easier, and canning it means you have it in the pantry to use in recipes.
 I also like to give homemade preserves, jams and jellies as holiday gifts, and this applesauce is a great addition to my gift packs.
 Homemade, edible gifts are always universally welcomed.

 Pure, unsweetened applesauce is perfect for babies and little kids, and you'll feel good knowing that what they're eating is apples.
 No sugar, no preservatives or other additives.
-Applesauce is handy for baking.
-And delicious with pork, on pancakes, and stirred into morning oatmeal.
+Besides, the kiddies, homemade applesauce is also handy for baking.
+And delicious with pork, on pancakes, and stirred into your morning oatmeal.

 Most of the work in this easy homemade applesauce recipe is in the peeling and coring.
 If you have an apple peeler / corer, it makes short work of it, and it's a great gadget to have for making pies like this Apple Cranberry Pie or any apple recipe like Pork Chops with Caramelized Apples & Onions.
 If you don't have one, just enlist some peeling help and the time will fly by.